 Chemical Planning and Response Section (CPRS)

-The Chemical Planning and Response Section carries out much of the field work for DEH, including both environmental sampling and community services (filter distribution, etc.).
-The section provides support to local, state, and federal partners in the event of public environmental health disasters, like oil spills and other hazardous chemical releases.
+The Chemical Planning and Response Section carries out much of the community level work for the Environmental Health Bureau (EHB).
+EHB, including environmental health emergency response and stabilization, vapor intrusion assessment and response, environmental sampling and environmental health navigation.
+In addition to community level work, the section also operates the Public Health Drinking Water Program.
+Overall, the section provides response support to local, state, and federal partners in the event of public environmental health disasters, like oil spills and other hazardous chemical releases.

 The section is composed of the following units:

-The Community Services and Planning Unit plans for and implements community services in response to environmental health concerns.
-The unit works in conjunction with all DEH/DHHS groups and/or unified command structures to provide logistical, operational, and/or direct support to communicate and implement necessary intervention actions directly to individuals or small groups, particularly during emergency or time critical response needs.
+The Community Services Unit plans for and implements community services in response to environmental health concerns.
+The unit works in conjunction with EHB and DHHS program/project teams and/or unified command structures to provide logistical, operational, and/or direct support to communicate and implement necessary intervention actions directly to individuals or small groups, particularly during emergency or time critical response needs.
 This includes filter distribution and temporary housing relocation, whenever needed.

 Drinking Water and Environmental Sampling Unit

-Most of the unit’s work focuses on PFAS testing and lead and copper testing.
+Most of the unit’s work focuses on Per- and polyfluoroalkyl Substances (PFAS) testing and lead and copper testing.

 The unit’s work includes but is not limited to: